conorwalsh99/ml-for-sports-betting/README.md

-# Machine Learning for Sports Betting: Should Model Selection be Based on Accuracy or Calibration?
+# Machine learning for sports betting: Should model selection be based on accuracy or calibration?

 ## Overview